RouninMedia/Embedding-ESModules-within-your-HTML-Document/README.md

 parseEmbeddedModule('testModule1', ['paragraph_1']).then((module) => module.displayParagraph_1(`test_B1: ${module.paragraph_1}`));
 parseEmbeddedModule('testModule2', ['paragraph_2']).then((module) => module.displayParagraph_2(`test_B2: ${module.paragraph_2}`));
 ```

+Let's take a closer look at the `.then()`-based code above to get a better idea of what's happening in each section:

+ -
 __________

 (*) Though it's also true that, long before **ESModules** were officially introduced, unofficial module-like design patterns already existed: